grafana/loki/docs/sources/setup/install/helm/install-microservices/_index.md

 We are actively working on providing more guides for deploying Loki in production.
 {{< /admonition >}}

-It is recommended to run Loki at scale within in a cloud environment like AWS, Azure, or GCP.
+It is recommended to run Loki at scale within a cloud environment like AWS, Azure, or GCP.
 The below guides will show you how to deploy a minimally viable production environment.
 - [Deploy Loki on AWS]({{< relref "../deployment-guides/aws" >}})

 ## Next Steps